robmarkcole/HASS-Machinebox-Classificationbox/bird_project/README.md

 <img src="https://github.com/robmarkcole/HASS-Machinebox-Classificationbox/blob/master/bird_project/iphone_notification.jpeg" width="400">
 </p>

+### Future Work
+Now that I have basic recognition of when a bird image is captured, the next step for this project is to train the classifier to recognise particular species of birds.
+I have a range of species visiting the birdfeeder including Blue Tits, Robins, Dunnocks, Magpis and even Parakeets.
+However the vast majority of the visitors are Blue Tits, and I have so far captured relatively few images of the other species, which will make training a classifier on these species more tricky.
+I may have to use photos of these species from the internet, but another idea is to start a website where users can submit their own images which are then used to create a 'community' classifier that can be shared amongst all users of the website.
+This would allow studies such as this one to be reproduced at a large scale by many users.
+I could then investigate ways to capture the statistics on visiting birds (using [counters](https://www.home-assistant.io/components/counter/) and create a custom component to allow people to automatically submit their bird statistics data to studies such as the RSPB annual [Birdwatch](https://www.rspb.org.uk/get-involved/activities/birdwatch/) survey.

 ### Summary
 In summary this write-up has described how to create an image classifier using Classificationbox, and how to deploy it for use with Home-Assistant.
-A cheap webcam is used to capture motion triggered images, which are posted to Classificationbox, and if there are birds in the image then the image is sent to my phone as a notification.
+A cheap webcam is used to capture motion triggered images, which are posted to Classificationbox, and if there is a successful classification of the image then the image is sent to my phone as a notification.
 Future work on this project is to train the classifier to identify different species of birds arriving at the bird feeder.
-One slight issue I have is that a magpi has been trying to rip the feeder off the window (shown below), so I need to do some work to make it magpi proof (magpi desctruction efforts shown below)!
+One slight issue I have is that a Magpi has recently been trying to rip the feeder off the window (shown below), so I need to do some work to make it Magpi proof (Magpi destruction efforts shown below)!
 I hope this project inspires you to try out using image classifiers in your projects.

 <p align="center">
 <img src="https://github.com/robmarkcole/HASS-Machinebox-Classificationbox/blob/master/bird_project/magpi.png" width="900">
 </p>
+Above: A Magpi either intentionally or unintentionally almost rips the bird feeder off the window.
+The arriving Blue Tit is unable to feed normally owing to the position of the feeder, but finds another way to feed via a hole in the top of the feeeder!

 ### Links
 * Classificationbox: https://machineboxio.com/docs/classificationbox) provides